pmramiro/CWoLa-and-AE-for-anomaly-detection/README.md

 * CWoLa_m500_pvalues_based_on_SIC.ipynb: the classifier is deployed on test data.
 We calculate the significance of the signal region excess after applying a set of cuts on the classifer output.
 These cuts correspond to a set of working points of the ROC curve and are tuned using the peak of the SIC curve.
 More specifically, we take the signal efficiencies that correspond to the peak(s) of the SIC curve, we calculate the thresholds for these fixed signal efficiencies, and then take all the events on the test set above that threshold.

 ### Autoencoder
-* Code 1
-* Code 2
-* Code 3
+* AE_p_values_from_fit.ipynb: the classifier is deployed on test data.
+We calculate the significance of the signal region excess after applying a set of fixed cuts on the classifer output.
+* AE_p_values_based_on_SIC.ipynb: cthe classifier is deployed on test data.
+We calculate the SIC curve and evaluate the significance of the signal region excess after setting an anomaly score that corresponds to the peak of the SIC curve.

 ## Auxiliary codes
-* check_efficiency_after_epoch_end.ipynb: used in the main code to track the custom metric that we monitor during training.
+* check_efficiency_after_epoch_end.ipynb: used in the main CWoLa code to track the custom metric that we monitor during training.
-* get_p_value.ipynb: contains the function that we use to calculate the p-value for the signal region excess.
+* get_p_value.ipynb: contains the function that we use to calculate the p-value for the signal region excess for CWoLa.
+* fit_utils.ipynb: contains the function that we use to calculate the p-value for the signal region excess for the AE.